For a redundant IT collection or to discuss prices of IT scrap call 0113 242 4421

 • Make use of reusable porcelain or metal mugs for coffee breaks, instead of disposable or Styrofoam ones.

-• If you lunch in, bring your lunch in reusable containers rather than paper or plastic bags that must be discarded after a single use.
+• If you bring lunch in, bring your lunch in reusable containers rather than plastic bags that must be discarded after a single-use.

 The main culprits

 IT waste is set to rise.
 We are constantly looking to upgrade to the latest technology, tablets are outdating laptops, operating systems are being introduced all the time, IT equipment is becoming obsolete and for those businesses who are not in the know, they often get dumped in a corner and little is done with them.
 But computer recycling is now big business.
-Everything has a scrap value and there are companies that claim that they specialise in the IT recycling.
-However Ucan Recycling specialises in computer recycling and more importantly the reuse of old computers.
+Everything has a scrap value and some companies claim that they specialise in IT recycling.
+However, Ucan Recycling specialises in computer recycling and more importantly the reuse of old computers.

-Printer toner cartridges – again these can be recycled and by choosing a supplier with a buy back recyclnlng scheme is a sure way to go.
+Printer toner cartridges – again these can be recycled and by choosing a supplier with a buyback recycling scheme is a sure way to go.

 Old company mobile phones – these are getting upgraded or lost and replaced all the time, so don’t just throw the old one away or put them in the cupboard to form a mobile mountain, there are schemes such as Oxfam http://www.oxfam.org.uk/donate/other-ways-to-donate/recycle-with-us

-If your workplace does not have any recycling bins, but your home does, take a little effort to take home them home.
+If your workplace does not have any recycling bins, but your home does, take a little effort to take home the item and recycle it that way.
 Your little effort counts in a big way toward a cleaner and healthier environment.

 The “Do they really need to be on?”
 Test

 Much energy is used to operate offices and other work stations in many organisations.
-You can do your part to save energy by switching off lights especially in low traffic areas such as meeting rooms, kitchens and rest rooms.
+You can do your part to save energy by switching off lights especially in low traffic areas such as meeting rooms, kitchens and restrooms.
 Does the air-conditioning really need to be on – could you not just open a window?
-Similarly if your heating is still on full blast in June because you don’t know where the boiler is then find out!
-Not only is it a burn of useful resources but it is costing your employer money – money that could otherwise be profit.
-Do you see what I’m saying.
+Similarly, if your heating is still on full blast in June because you don’t know where the boiler is then it is time to find it!
+Not only is it burning useful resources but it is costing your employer money – money that could otherwise be profit.
+Do you see what I’m saying?
 And always, always, always turn off your personal computers when they are not in use.
 Remind those around you to do the same!

-For instance if you were to Google one of the key search terms: computer recycling, IT recycling, laptop recycling, recycling computers you would get page after page of companies promising to collect your Electronic Waste but you have to be sure you are dealing with a genuine company.
-It is Ucan Recycling’s aim to divert as much as possible out of landfill by reusing as much IT waste as possible.
+For instance, if you were to Google one of the key search terms: computer recycling, IT recycling, laptop recycling, recycling computers you would get page after page of companies promising to collect your Electronic Waste but you have to be sure you are dealing with a genuine company.
+Ucan Recycling aims to divert as much as possible out of landfill by reusing as much IT waste as possible.
 We have a specialised reuse department where we employ techy geeks who know what to look for and can update and repair old kit and remarket it.